jaspervdj/jaspervdj/posts/2010-03-26-arrows-dependencies.markdown

 [pandoc]: http://johnmacfarlane.net/pandoc/

 The catch is, say `_site/contact.html` is "newer" than `contact.markdown` and the HTML templates.
-In this case, we do not want to do _anything_.
+In this case, we do not want to do anything.
 Haskell lazyness will not help us a lot here, since we're dealing with a lot of `IO` code.